-NNU is the only university in the Boise Valley that has been predominantly face-to-face the entire semester, with plans to start Spring 2021 fully in-person on January 12.
-At Boise State University, according to their website, approximately 40 percent of their courses are currently fully online or remote.
-College of Idaho opened fully online August 19 and, according to their website, classes are “predominantly distance learning with limited hybrid classes” with plans to start the spring semester of 2021 in the same modality.
+NNU is the only university in the Boise Valley that has been predominantly face-to-face the entire semester, with plans to start Spring 2021 fully in person on Jan.
+12. At Boise State University, according to their website, approximately 40 percent of their courses are currently fully online or remote.
+College of Idaho opened fully online Aug.
+19 and, according to their website, classes are “predominantly distance learning with limited hybrid classes” with plans to start the spring semester of 2021 in the same modality.

 Updates will continue to be provided at nnu.edu/fall2020.